ethzhang/ai-demo/README.md

 # [ClassNow Helper](https://ai.theclassnow.com/)

 ClassNow AI Helper is an automated tool for generating course descriptions and marketing copywriting.
 Using the powerful natural language processing capabilities of `OpenAI`, it can generate high-quality course descriptions and marketing copy.
-Additionally, the tool supports publishing to various social media platforms, including classnow websites, WeChat Moments, Xiaohongshu, Twitter, and Facebook.
+Additionally, the tool supports publishing to various social media platforms, including classnow websites, WeChat Moments, WeChat Channels, Xiaohongshu and LinkedIn.

 The project is built using [Vercel](https://vercel.com) and [Next.js](https://nextjs.org/) technologies, allowing the tool to quickly respond to user requests and support high concurrency.